-I recently tried Nytol One-A-Night, which is a popular anti-histamine over the counter sleeping pill containing the antihistamine diphenhydramine as the active ingredient.
+I recently tried Nytol One-A-Night, which is a popular over the counter sleeping pill containing the antihistamine diphenhydramine as the active ingredient.

-I also tested Nytol Herbal not long ago, so I’ll be comparing the effectiveness of both in this review.
+I also tried the Nytol Herbal version not long ago, so I’ll be comparing the effectiveness of both in this review.

-I took the herbal version for 3 nights, and then had a week without using any sleep aids.
-Following that, I took one 50 mg tablet of the One-A-Night on 4 consecutive days.
+I took the herbal version for three nights, and then had a week without using any sleep aids.
+Following that, I took one 50 mg tablet of the One-A-Night for four nights.

-I know from experience that anti-histamine sleeping pills work well for me, so there was more of a chance of a placebo effect.
-But I’ll try to give as unbiased an account as possible.
+I know from experience that antihistamine sleeping pills work quite well for me, so there was more of a chance of a placebo effect.
+I’ll try to give as unbiased an account as possible though.

 The Nytol knockout

-Compared to the herbal version, I was expecting to experience a more powerful sedative effect.
-That is what happened, just not exactly how I imagined.
+Compared to the herbal version, I thought I might experience a more noticeable sedative effect.
+That’s kind of what happened, just not exactly how I imagined.

 The instructions say to take it 20 minutes before bed.
-I did that on the first night and stayed awake reading for around 40 minutes.
-I was curious to see if I could detect any feeling of drowsiness that was different from how I’d normally feel in bed.
+I did that on the first night and stayed awake reading for around 40 minutes – I was curious to see if I could detect any feeling of drowsiness that was different from how I’d normally feel in bed.

-There was still no noticeable effect an hour later, so I switched the light off anyway.
-I believe I then fell asleep within 5 to 10 minutes, and woke up 9 hours later!
+There was still no noticeable effect after 40 minutes, so I switched the light off anyway.
+I believe I then fell asleep within ten minutes, and woke up nine hours later!

 Feeling the effects in the morning

 In the morning, I felt quite refreshed – both mentally and physically.
-But I also woke up with a bit of a fuzzy head and could feel light pressure on my forehead, just above my eyes.
+However, I also had a bit of a fuzzy head and felt some light pressure on my forehead, just above my eyes.

-Those sensations slowly faded on their own, but took a couple of hours to completely disappear.
-So although the Nytol seemed to give me a good night’s sleep, it didn’t quite leave me feeling 100% the next morning.
+The fuzzy sensations slowly faded on their own, taking a couple of hours to completely disappear.
+So although the Nytol seemed to give me a good night’s sleep, it didn’t leave me feeling 100% the next morning.

-I was still able to go about my day and work, but those symptoms were a little annoying.
+I was still able to go about my day and work, but those symptoms were annoying.

 The following nights

-On the second night, I tried exactly the same routine.
-Once again there was the same effect of not feeling drowsy, but I still fell asleep quickly.
-And I again woke up in the morning without any memory of nocturnal wakings.
+On the second night, I repeated the same routine.
+There was the same effect of not feeling drowsy, but I still fell asleep relatively quickly.
+I again woke up in the morning without any memory of nocturnal wakings.
 And once again, I had a fuzzy head.

 On the third night, I don’t think the sedative effect was quite as strong.
-The manufacturer advises that you can develop a tolerance to Nytol, but night 3 seemed quite soon to me.
+The manufacturer advises that you can develop a tolerance to Nytol, but night three seemed quite soon to me.